k2view-academy/K2View-Academy/articles/19_Broadway/02_broadway_high_level_components.md

 [Stages](19_broadway_flow_stages.md) as way to model work flow, [Actors](03_broadway_actor.md) to model data flow and [data inspection](27_broadway_data_inspection.md) to discover and manipulate complex data types.

-There are a few other core capabilities that are important for a high-level of understanding of the Broadway system.

 ## Actor Input/Output Arguments

 Actors can get their input from three different sources:

-* The output of a previous Actor - the connecting lines between Actors.
+**Link:** From a previous Actor's output (by means of connecting lines between actors).
-* A Constant value supplied by the user.
+**Const:** By inputing a constant value supplied by the user.
-* An input argument to the flow (external).
+**External:** By giving an input argument to the flow.

-When the Actor executes, it is completely unaware of the source of its data.
+When the Actor is executed, it is not be aware of its data inputs.
 Output arguments can also be exposed (external) as results of the flow's execution.
-This makes the data available to the module that executed the Broadway flow.
+This is what makes the data available to the module that executed the Broadway flow.

-In the image, the JavaScript Actor obtains the **script** input as a constant input, **a** is supplied by connecting to a previous Actor, **b** is supplied as an external input to the flow and the result is exposed as external flow result.
+In the image, the JavaScript Actor obtains the **script** input as a constant input, **a** is supplied by connecting to a previous Actor, and **b** is supplied as an external input to the flow and the result is exposed as external flow result.

 ![image](images/input-output-args.PNG)